 Marion often reflects on how creativity fades for many people over time.

-Marion opens her studio to an open house focusing on artistic process.
-An afternoon of rediscovering curiosity, over coffee, cake, and port wine.
+Marion opens her studio for an afternoon of rediscovering curiosity and talking about the artistic process, over coffee, cake, and port wine.

 Guests are invited to explore works in progress and hear how ideas evolve into visual work.
 Marion tells how artists observe the world, experiment with materials and learn to trust their eye.

-During the evening, guests will also take part in a sketching exercise - not to create something perfect, but to experience the process for themselves.
+During the afteroon, guests will also take part in a sketching exercise - not to create something perfect, but to experience the process for themselves.

 - Access to Marion's studio and artworks in central Copenhagen